oestradiol/Love-Truth/The God Codex - Mathematical and Logical Proof, for Stubborn Egoes.md

 > _“This Codex is not ‘standard mathematics’ nor a formal theorem about reality itself.
 > It is a **bridge** — connecting logic’s limit, lived experience, and the meta-observer.
-> Every step is labeled as either rigorous logic, mythic metaphor, or conscious leap.
+> Every step is labelled as either rigorous logic, mythic metaphor, or conscious leap.
 > No trick is hidden.
 Every paradox is on purpose.”_

 ---

 ### Assumptions (Explicitly Framed):

-1. **Modeling, Not Reducing Reality:**
+1. **Modelling, Not Reducing Reality:**
    We do not claim reality *is* a formal system.
    Instead: **Every attempt to fully describe reality** becomes a *model* — a formal system (language, math, logic).
 2. **Gödel Applies to Sufficiently Expressive Models Only:**